 This formalised the APIs between the layers and paved the way for future incorporation of the D3.JS visualisations, the Voyant text analysis tools and existing WordPress plugins such as TagCloud.

 While there is still considerable work to do in rendering this model as robust and flexible as possible, each reqrite strengthens and formalises the system bringing it closer to the status of providing a useful framework on which other developers can build.

+WHAT IS THE WORK - AND HOW DOES IT EXIST

+Exists as open source plug-in (CODE + developer documentation)...(find this on GIT HUB site)

+Exists as a site that promotes and delivers/downloads the plug-in

+Exists an example implementation of plug-in (find on LifeJacket)

+Show ‘before’ and ‘after’

 Guide to the documentation